RSEAA/RSEAA.github.io/marketing.md

 This is a joint partnership between @rse_aunz and @RSE_Asia.

-The theme for this year is “Silos to Synergy - Achieving collaboration across domains”. #RSEAA2023
+The theme for this year is “Silos to Synergy - Achieving collaboration across domains”.

+See more details at https://rseaa.github.io/ #RSEAA2023

 ---